 The membership panel is a list of chartered members only.

-- Falls, syncope, frailty, immobility, malnutrition, sarcopenia, loss of functional independence, and failure to thrive.
+- Falls, syncope, frailty, immobility, malnutrition, sarcopenia, and loss of functional independence.

 - Effects of polypharmacy or multi-morbidities or chronic pain on health status and clinical outcomes in older adults.

 Shared Interests and Overlaps

 There are shared interests with Musculoskeletal Rehabilitation Sciences [MRS] on topics in age-related changes on human mobility and exercise with aging.
 Grant applications that focus on the motor performance, balance, and mobility as effects of geriatric syndromes, including multi-morbidity and polypharmacy, will generally be reviewed in ASG.
 Pleiotropic interventions that include mobility and exercise (etc.) as outcomes will generally be assigned to ASG.
 Applications that focus on rehabilitative interventions aiming to improve motor performance, balance and mobility in elderly people, including mobility support devices will generally be assigned to MRS.